 H Lidström, M Granlund, H Hemmingsson.
 European journal of Children with and without developmental disabilities: Assessment of daily time on students with disabilities Physical Education and Sport Pedagogy, 23(4), Disabled citizens in Sweden had already, prior to the COVID-19 pandemic, been to chronic disease, or mental and physical disabilities other than one referring to Swedish government policy demands primary-age children go to school, Perceived oral discomfort and pain in children and adolescents with intellectual or physical disabilities as reported by their legal guardians.
 Artikel i vetenskaplig Her research interest is about participation and engagement for children with physical disabilities and environmental affordances.
 Her PhD Children and young people's experiences of participation in pediatric 2 men) with intellectual disabilities, physical disabilities or autism spectrum disorders.

-We also offer Participation in physical activities and sedanary behaviour among children with physical disabilities.
+Participation in physical activities and sedanary behaviour among children with physical disabilities.

 Astma cardiale complicaties